gabriel-paulos/gabriel-paulos.github.io/_posts/2025-01-18-Hallucinations.md

 VLM hallucinations differ from normal LLM hallucinations as the latent space for VLMs is more coarse than the latent space for LLMs.
 This has to do with a carousel of reasons: from the architecture of VLMs, the tendency of VLMs to bias their outputs more on the text modality, the loss function used to align the CLIP and LLM modules, misalignment with abstract human concepts and CLIP’s latent space.
 In fact, there is reason to believe that the embedding space used by VLMs does not include a rich representation of visual tokens [[2](https://arxiv.org/pdf/2407.06581)].

+### <a name="diffs">Are VLMs more hallucination prone that LLMs?
+Why or why not? </a>

+Due to the rich nature of the visual modality and the training objectives of VLMs, these systems are more prone to hallucinations than normal LLMs.
+This manifests itself in these systems being extremely fragile to changes in answer permutations for Multiple Choice Question Answering (MCQA) and restricts its ability to visually reason [[3](https://arxiv.org/pdf/2310.01651)], [[4](https://arxiv.org/pdf/2310.06627)].
+VLMs actually exhibit *worse* performance in spatial reasoning tasks when visual input is included [[5](https://arxiv.org/html/2406.14852v2#S3)].
+The fact of the matter is that this makes VLMs a higher risk than LLM when attacked adversarially.

 ## <a name="taxonomy">Taxonomy of VLM hallucinations</a>: